ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 ## Voron settings

 * **Raven/Voron/AllowIncrementalBackups**
-    Defaults to false.
-If you want to use incremental backups, you need to turn this to true, but then journal files will not be deleted on backup.
+    If you want to use incremental backups, you need to turn this to true, but then journal files will not be deleted after applying them to the data file.
+They will be deleted only after a successful backup.
+Default: false.
     _Default_: false

 * **Raven/Voron/TempPath**